elab/jgit-buildnumber/README.md

 Plugin also support custom buildnumber composition using JavaScript.
 This feature was added by [plevart](https://github.com/plevart).

-JS snippet can be provided to `javaScriptBuildnumberCallback` configuration property.
+JS snippet can be provided to `buildnumberFormat` configuration property.
 Snippet will be executed by [Rhino JS engine](http://www.mozilla.org/rhino/) included with JDK6.

 Configuration example: